Lamer87/Space_Engineers_DLC_unlocker/README.md

 >[💾 v1.0 Download from GitHub](https://github.com/Lamer87/Space_Engineers_DLC_unlocker/archive/refs/heads/main.zip) : `file.zip \ Space_Engineers_DLC_unlocker-main \ *unlocker files*`
 <!-- same as: click the green **`Code`** button then **`Download ZIP`** -->

+> If you have an old version, no problem!
+You can easily extract the new version overwriting the old one in Bin64 folder
+> without any trouble, then just run the Tool and you will be prompted to update CreamAPI.

 ---